couchbase/cbft/DESIGN.md

 advanced MCP program, such as a planner than moves PIndexes with more efficient orchestration.

-## MCP updates the plan (UP0)
+## MCP Updates The Plan (UP0)

-The MCP is awoken due to its subscription to Cfg changes (from the IC0 step from above) and splits the index definitions into one or more PIndexes.
+The MCP is awoken due to its subscription to Cfg changes (from the INDEX-DDL step from above) and splits the index definitions into one or more PIndexes.
 The MCP then assigns the PIndexes to cbft nodes (there's only one cbft node so far, so this is easy; in any case, the planner already is able to assign PIndexes across multiple cbft nodes).

 The MCP then stores this updated plan into the Cfg.